ZeeSpire/zss-afk-site/_posts/en/2024-04-19-bulgaria-rose-valley-rose-festival.markdown

 Within both the museum courtyard and the park in front of the museum, visitors can admire, photograph, and smell dozens of rose varieties.

 Their fragrance is intoxicating in the most delightful way possible.
+I have detailed about roses and their beauty in [this article](/exploring-the-fragrant-beauty-of-bulgaria-s-valley-of-roses/).

 {% responsive_image path: assets/images/posts/bulgaria-rose-festival/bulgaria-rose-festival-rose-museum-kazanlak-kazanluk.webp alt: "Bulgaria Rose Festival - Rose Museum Kazanluk Kazanlak" %}

 ### The Damascena Ethnographic Complex

-Situated approximately 25 kilometers from Kazanluk, in the heart of the Rose Valley, lies the Damascena ethnographic complex.
+Situated approximately 25 kilometers from Kazanluk, in the heart of the Rose Valley, lies the [Damascena Ethnographic Complex](https://www.damascena.net/%D0%BF%D1%8A%D1%80%D0%B2%D0%B0-%D1%87%D0%B0%D1%81%D1%82%D0%BD%D0%B0-%D1%80%D0%BE%D0%B7%D0%BE%D0%B2%D0%B0%D1%80%D0%BD%D0%B0/?lang=en){:target="_blank" rel="nofollow"}.
 This complex offers visitors a unique opportunity to explore and experience various aspects of Bulgarian heritage, with a particular focus on traditional methods of rose cultivation and rose oil production.

 Within the complex, there is a restaurant where visitors can sample authentic Bulgarian cuisine and beverages.
 Since we didn't dine here, we cannot provide a recommendation in this regard.